0xfe/experiments/ruby/refresher.md

 1. Read each line and try to evaluate it in your head.
 2. If you can't figure it out, execute it in `irb`.
-3. Think (for just a few seconds) about what makes it different from the previous lines.
+3. Think (for just a few seconds) about how it differs from the previous lines.
 4. If you get confused at any point, look up the relevant documentation at [Ruby-Doc.org](http://www.ruby-doc.org/).